MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/create-patches-simplify-solution-updates.md

  For an unmanaged solution, you must uninstall all patches to the base solution first, in reverse version order that they were created, before uninstalling the base solution.

  For a managed solution, you simply uninstall the base solution.
-The [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] system automatically uninstalls the patches in reverse version order before uninstalling the base solution.
+The CDS for Apps system automatically uninstalls the patches in reverse version order before uninstalling the base solution.
 You can also just uninstall a single patch.

 ## Update a solution
  Updating a solution involves rolling up (merging) all patches to that solution into a new version of the solution.
 Afterwards, that solution becomes unlocked and can once again be modified (unmanaged solution only) or exported.
 For a managed solution, no further modifications of the solution are allowed except for creating patches from the newly updated solution.
 To rollup patches into an unmanaged solution, use <xref:Microsoft.Crm.Sdk.Messages.CloneAsSolutionRequest> or the <xref href="Microsoft.Dynamics.CRM.CloneAsSolution?text=CloneAsSolution Action" />.
 Cloning a solution creates a new version of the unmanaged solution, incorporating all its patches, with a higher *major.minor* version number, the same unique name, and a display name.